-In November 2019, we held a type C meeting with the FDA to review results from our recently conducted Phase 2 ORCA-1 study and our revisions to the Phase 3 clinical program using a simplified 3 mg TID dosing schedule.
+In November 2019, we held a type C meeting with the FDA to review results from our Phase 2 ORCA-1 study and our revisions to the Phase 3 clinical program using a simplified 3 mg tablet administered three times a day, or TID, dosing schedule.
 The FDA agreed that the 3 mg TID dosing schedule was acceptable for our Phase 3 clinical program.
 In March 2019, we had also initiated our Phase 1 clinical study to assess for dose limiting adverse effects, or AEs, that would define the maximum tolerated dose, or MTD, for a single administered oral dose of cytisinicline.
-Because dose limiting AEs for the MTD could not reached in the study, the results were reviewed with the FDA at this November 2019 Type C meeting, with an agreement that further escalation beyond the single 30 mg dose was not required in the study.
+Because dose limiting AEs for the MTD could not be reached per protocol definitions in the study, the results were reviewed with the FDA at this November 2019 Type C meeting, with an agreement that further escalation beyond the single 30 mg dose was not required in the study.

-Additional NCCIH and NCI sponsored non-clinical toxicology studies that evaluated reproductive toxicology and company sponsored non-clinical toxicology studies that evaluated longer cytisinicline treatment beyond one month to at least three months for support in initiating our Phase 3 clinical program were submitted in 2020.
+Additional NCCIH and NCI sponsored non-clinical toxicology studies that evaluated reproductive toxicology and company sponsored non-clinical toxicology studies that evaluated longer cytisinicline exposure beyond one month to at least three months for support in initiating our Phase 3 clinical program were submitted in 2020.
 This allowed the initiation of our two Phase 3 clinical trials in the fourth quarter of 2020 and first quarter of 2022.

 Additional plans for our Phase 1 studies regarding pharmacokinetics, or PK, assessments for subjects with renal impairment and evaluations for possible QT interval prolongation, which were first discussed with the FDA as part of the end of Phase 2 meeting in 2018, were followed by more detailed review and agreement with the FDA during 2022 and 2023.
-Both studies have now been completed.
+These studies have now been completed.